 So we stayed at Moraine campground, but in our big tent and with the car-camping sleeping bag, and packed the backpacks trail-ready.
 In the evening, we strolled over to the restaurant in Cedar Grove and had a pulled pork sandwich and a quesadilla.
 Those guys are awesome.
 They make great food, and they're very friendly.
 We spent some time chatting with the chef and the manager, and the chef even gave us a discount because we got the last pork sandwich and was already sitting there (yes, for about two minutes).

 The weather was as predicted, we even got a few drops of rain, and up high it looked like it's coming down hard.

-We went to bed early, got up at 4am, ate a quick breakfast (prepared the evening before) and drove to the trailhead.
-It was still dark when we got there.
+We went to bed early, got up at 4am, ate a quick breakfast (prepared last evening) and drove to the trailhead.
+It was still dark, just getting light when we got there.
 In our usual slow style, even with everything prepared, it was 6:00am when we actually started walking on the trail.
 It was just light enough not to need the headlamps.

 Everybody warned us how hard this climb out of the valley will be, but it wasn't that bad, even with full packs.
 We took it slow, and yeah, the trail climbs sharply, but it's graded nicely and it's in very good condition.
 After 20 minutes, we could still see the parking lot, horizontally close to us, but hundreds of feet lower.